mikemac1/city-explorer/README.md

 This project is the second JS React app Using APIs and produces a map with longitude and latitude in a modal

-## Lab 06
+## Lab 06/07

 ## Problem Domain

-14/15/16 November - Took three days to get this done but finally accomplished.
+14/15/16 November - Took three days to get lab 6 done but finally accomplished.
+17 November - Weather data is now functioning in a modal for each city on the front end with appropriate error handling.
+The map location is not functioning as it is commented out and not a requirement for lab 7 but the map data & latitude and longitude is still being called from LocationIQ.

 ## Instructions